-Altus is delivered as a Docker container.
-The Docker host (Docker Engine) can be run either on a bare metal server or inside of a virtual machine (when running in the cloud, Docker is always run inside a cloud-hosted VM).
+When Altus is delivered as a Docker container, the Docker host (Docker engine) can be run either on a bare metal server or inside of a virtual machine.
+When deployed in the cloud, Docker is always run inside a cloud-hosted VM.

 When Docker is run inside of a VM, there are performance requirements on the virtualization platform in order not to introduce latencies and throughput bottlenecks underneath Docker, which would affect the real-time audio.

 If Virtualization is used, a type 1 Virtualization host capable of: